How testosterone replacement therapy injections can boost your mood

 If you think low testosterone might be affecting your mood or energy, there is a practical way to move from guesswork to a clear plan.

-If you and your doctor choose testosterone replacement therapy injections, doses typically start around every 1 to 2 weeks, then are adjusted based on symptoms and mid-interval blood levels.
-Ongoing monitoring should include testosterone, estradiol, blood counts, prostate-specific antigen, and blood pressure at least every 6 to 12 months.[5]
+If you and your doctor choose testosterone replacement therapy injections, doses typically start around every 1 to 2 weeks, then are adjusted based on symptoms and appropriately timed blood levels.
+The 2018 AUA guideline recommends follow-up testing after initiation and dose adjustments, with ongoing monitoring once stable.[5]
+A practical schedule is baseline labs, then repeat testing at about 3 months after starting or changing dose, then every 6 to 12 months once stable; monitoring typically includes testosterone, hematocrit (blood counts), prostate-specific antigen (as appropriate for age and risk), and blood pressure, with estradiol checked when symptoms suggest imbalance.[5]
 It is also worth understanding common testosterone replacement therapy side effects and how they are usually monitored and managed over time.

 Myth vs Fact

-- Fact: Current evidence does not show that physiological replacement doses increase prostate cancer risk, but they can stimulate growth of existing cancer, which is why screening and monitoring are crucial.
+Fact: Current evidence does not show that physiological replacement doses increase prostate cancer risk, but testosterone can stimulate growth of existing cancer.

 Fact: Overshooting into high ranges increases risks such as thickened blood, sleep apnea, mood swings, and infertility without proven added mood benefit.